-Many recent endeavours from the research community propose taxonomies of AI safety concerns~\cite{amodei2016concrete, gao2024documenting}, evaluation methods~\cite{wang2023on}, and mitigation approaches~\cite{yiposition, roselli2019managing, ji2023towards}.
-Additionally, policy makers are also making efforts to provide regulations on AI safety and responsible AI design and development~\cite{europaFuturiumEuropean, isoISOIEC420012023}.
-Despite these efforts, how developers of AI-based software perceive AI safety concerns, as well as their practices and challenges during the development phase in the context of reusing PTMs, is not investigated.
-Due to the complexity of AI models and the knowledge gap between developers and model designers~\cite{nahar2022collaboration, kim2017data}, developers may approach AI safety differently and face various challenges.
+To address these failures, the research community has proposed taxonomies~\citep{amodei2016concrete, gao2024documenting}, evaluation methods~\citep{wang2023on}, and mitigation approaches~\citep{yiposition, roselli2019managing, ji2023towards}.
+A recent meta-analysis has also compiled AI risks into a comprehensive framework, featuring both a causal taxonomy detailing how, when, and why risks occur, alongside a domain taxonomy~\citep{mitAIRisk}.
+Additionally, policy makers are also making efforts to provide regulations on AI risk management and responsible AI design and development~\citep{EU-ethics, isoISOIEC420012023}.
+While safety-critical systems often receive strict oversight, the pervasive adoption of general AI-based software means their failures can also lead to direct technical harms and real-world user consequences.
+Despite these efforts, we do not know how developers of general AI-based software perceive the risk of AI failures, as well as their practices and challenges during the development phase in the context of reusing PTMs.
+Due to the complexity of AI models and the knowledge gap between developers and model designers~\citep{nahar2022collaboration, kim2017data}, developers may approach these immediate harms differently from model designers and face distinct challenges.
 This is particularly true for smaller-scale company and open-source developers, where fewer resources are provided and regulations might not be enforced.
-This motivates the need to examine whether and how current AI safety frameworks align with or differ from the real-world development practices, as well as potential shortcomings to better inform researchers and policymakers in supporting AI safety implementation.
+This motivates the need to examine whether and how frameworks for preventing AI failures align with or differ from the real-world development practices, as well as potential shortcomings to better inform researchers and policymakers in supporting robust failure mitigation in practice.